freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Is there a limit to the number of results?
 Do we handle it?
  - Does Piwik still work?
  - Do placeholders work in IE6-9?
  - How do we handle cases that lack dates?
+ - Test that the various display logic still works for displaying the result meta data (exercise all the if/else statements)

 SOLR